Snake Aware

 Course structure:

-Week 2: You submit a training video for me to review.
+Session 2: You submit a training video for me to review.
 We then have a phone appointment where I provide feedback on the video and we troubleshoot issues that you might have encountered.

 Tuition: $360